We amplify African voices in Education.

 This initiative is designed to enhance students' cultural understanding and global awareness significantly.
 Our unwavering commitment is to develop African-centred resources, a mission that guides all our activities.

-Through Global Classroom Exchange, Kinara Park Kids & International African School brings together learners from different countries to promote teamwork and collaboration and foster intercultural awareness.
+Through Global Classroom Exchange, Kinara Park Kids & International African School bring together learners from different countries to promote teamwork and collaboration and foster intercultural awareness.
 Students have the opportunity to interact with peers from diverse environments and countries.

 Ubuntu, the African Phylosophy